golioth/reference-design-template/README.md

 # Overview

+The Reference Design Template demonstrates Golioth Device Management and Data Routing.
+The application connects to Golioth, streams time-series data to simulate senor readings, and sends Log messages to the cloud.
+From the Golioth web console you may deploy OTA firmware updates, adjust device Settings, and issue Remote Procedure Calls (RPCs).

 Use this repo as a template when beginning work on a new Golioth Reference Design.
 It is set up as a standalone repository, with all Golioth features implemented in basic form.
 Search the project for the